GopherTrunk on Windows — User Guide

 Flag Description

 -config <path> Path to config.yaml.
-Optional — when omitted the daemon walks $GOPHERTRUNK_CONFIG%APPDATA%\GopherTrunkDocuments\GopherTrunk → cwd and loads the first match (built-in defaults if nothing found).
+Optional — when omitted the daemon walks $GOPHERTRUNK_CONFIG%APPDATA%\GopherTrunkDocuments\GopherTrunk (each at its top level and its config\ subfolder) → cwd and loads the first match (built-in defaults if nothing found).

 -log-level <lvl> Override log.level (debug / info / warn / error).